The Best White Noise Machine User Review

 2. KEEP CONVERSATIONS PRIVATE: In my work, I occasionally need to have conversations that are confidential.
 I have a white noise machine outside the door of my office, and there are times when the person I'm talking to feels safer due to the privacy we get from having our words masked by the machine.

 3. CONCENTRATION: As a study buddy, a noise machine is just about perfect.
 It never interrupts, it keeps outside noise away, and for some people it improves concentration.
 If you have some chapters to read, this little unit can help.

-I wish we had one of these machines in those days.
 The soothing sounds of a white noise machine lulls babies to sleep and produces a consistent, steady sound to mask noises which might otherwise wake them up.
 Research suggests that soothing, constant noise like a vacuum cleaner, car engine, or fan mimics the sounds of the womb.
 A white noise machine creates that same sound, and can really help new parents cope with the demands of a little one who just won't close her eyes and give everyone a little rest!

 Sleep Like a Baby